mjaakko/NeoStumbler/README.md

   * Data collection can be started automatically while moving (if using the *full* variant with Google Play Services)
 * Scanning can be automatically paused when not moving
 * Map showing the areas where data has been collected
-* Exporting scan data as a .zip
+* Exporting scan data as CSV files or as a raw SQLite file

 ## Development